-Staff held virtual public hearings, and public comment periods to solicit public comments about housing and community development needs and issues.
-During the virtual public meeting staff provided an overview of the CDBG program and the Annual Action Plan Process.
-Current public comments included: questions regarding what improvements the City plans to do in Census Block Group 102.1, are there Prior public comments received in 2021 during the creation of the initial strategy in 102.1 included the need for pedestrian improvements (i.e. cross walks, sidewalk maintenance improvements, and trash cans), road improvements (i.e. historic signage, parking, and street parking), housing improvements (i.e. maintenance, rehab, vacancy on properties, and preservation), and park improvements (i.e. programming).
+Staff held hybrid public hearings, and public comment periods to solicit public comments about housing and community development needs and issues.
+During the hybrid public meeting staff provided an overview of the CDBG program and the Annual Action Plan Process.
+There were no public comments but rather some questions regarding the improvements the City plans to undertake in Census Block Group 102.4.
+There were prior public comments received in 2024 during the creation of the initial strategy in 102.4, which included the need for pedestrian and street improvements, housing improvements, and park improvements.